-Dr. Alec Gallimore is an Arthur F. Thurnau Professor, and a Professor of Aerospace Engineering at the University of Michigan where he directs the Plasmadynamics and Electric Propulsion Laboratory.
+Dr. Alec Gallimore is the Robert J. Vlasic Dean of Engineering, an Arthur F. Thurnau Professor, and a Professor of Aerospace Engineering at the University of Michigan where he directs the Plasmadynamics and Electric Propulsion Laboratory.
 Professor Gallimore is also the Associate Dean for Research and Graduate Education for the College of Engineering.
 Professor Gallimore is on the faculty of the Applied Physics program at Michigan, is the director of the NASA-funded Michigan Space Grant Consortium and the director of an Air Force Center of Excellence in advanced spacecraft propulsion.

 He received his B.S. in Aeronautical Engineering from Rensselaer, and his M.A. and Ph.D. degrees in Aerospace Engineering from Princeton, where he specialized in plasma physics and advanced space propulsion.
 His primary research interests include electric propulsion, plasma diagnostics, space/re-entry plasma simulation, nanoparticle physics, and the utilization of plasma for energy production and environmental remediation.
 He has experience with a wide array of electric propulsion technologies including Hall thrusters, ion engines, arcjets, and MPD thrusters, and has implemented a variety of probe, microwave, and optical/laser plasma diagnostics.